-This paper categorizes pads of an SoC into 4 types which are driven by different drivers, so the JTAG interface shown in Table I is driven by clock_driver, reset_driver, and jtag_driver as shown in Fig.5.
+This paper categorizes pads of an SoC into four types which are driven by different drivers, so the JTAG interface shown in Table I is driven by clock_driver, reset_driver, and jtag_driver as shown in Fig. 5.

 Fig. 6 is jtag_if definition that does not contain all signals shown in Table I because of the categorization of pads.
-Others signals definition are defined in clock_if and reset_if interfaces.
+The rest signals’ definition are defined in clock_if and reset_if interfaces.

 jtag_driver Class